-Memorial Day is just around the corner.
-You know what that means, it’s grilling season.
-And what better way to enjoy a long weekend than with the perfect, flavorful burgers.
+Memorial Day Weekend is here and you know what that means, it’s grilling season.
+And what better way to enjoy a long weekend or summer cookout than with the perfect burger.
 But I’m not talking about just any grilled hamburger.
-I’m talking about the best burger recipe you will ever find.
+I’m talking about the best burger recipe that creates the most flavorful burgers you will ever find.
 I’m serious!
-The best juicy burgers ever.
+The best, juiciest burgers ever.

-I grew up eating hamburgers that looked like hockey pucks, only much, much thinner.
+I grew up eating hamburger patties that looked like hockey pucks, but much, much thinner.
 The only way they even resembled a burger was because they were in between a bun.
 And not even a good bun, more like a dinner roll, only thinner.

-I was always taught that lean ground beef was better.
+I was always taught that lean meat was better.
 It was more expensive, so it had to be better, right?
 Wrong, definitely wrong.
 According to the butcher at Florence Prime Meat Market in New York City, the best choice of meat is 80/20.
 The flavor and most of the moisture is in the fat content.
-If you are grilling, most of the fat drips off and even if you are making them in a frying pan (a cast iron skillet works far better which we’ve done on occasion when out of propane), you can dab up or pour out the excess fat.
-But fat content does add flavor in the cooking process.
+If you are grilling, most of the fat drips off and even if you are making them in a frying pan (a cast-iron skillet works far better which we’ve done on occasion when out of propane), you can dab up or pour out the excess fat.
+But fat content does add flavor in the cooking process and helps create the best juicy burgers.

 Not all ground meat is the same.
 At some large supermarkets, they buy coursely ground meet packaged in tubes and then grind the meat again in the store before it’s packaged and sold.
 Everytime meat is packaged, it becomes more compact and dense.
-Some large stores will custom grind meat on request, but not if it’s busy or in the evening.
+Some large stores will custom grind meat on request, but usually not if it’s busy or in the evening.
 Your best bet is to go to a butcher.
 You’ll get exactly what you want!
-We try to buy our meat at Florence Prime Meat Market on Jones Street in Greenwich Village.
+When we can, we buy our meat at Florence Prime Meat Market on Jones Street in Greenwich Village.
 I found this article in Bon Appétit on Florence Meat Market and stop by whenever I get the chance.
-But good grocery store meat works just fine.
+But store-bought ground beef works just fine.

 What are the secret ingredients?

-I always start by adding a little salt and black pepper to the meat.
-There’s a myth that salting the meat will make for a dry burger, I don’t find that to be the case, especially when adding the secret ingredients.
+I always start by putting the meat in a large bowl and adding a little salt and black pepper to the meat.
+There’s a myth that salting the meat will make for a dry burger.
+I don’t find that to be the case, especially when adding the secret ingredients.
+And the best part, it’s super easy to make these extra delicious burgers.

 This may sound strange but once you’ve added the salt and pepper, form a small cup-sized mold in the center of the meat.
 Using a half of an onion (I use yellow onions) use a fine grater and grate the onion and its juices over the meat.
-Then add two tables of heavy cream and gently fold the onion juice and heavy cream into the meat being careful not to over-mix or pack the meat too tightly together.
+Then add two tablespoons of heavy cream and gently fold the onion juice and heavy cream into the meat being careful not to over-mix or pack the meat too tightly together.
+Overworking the meat makes for a tougher, less tender burger.

 What size should you make your burgers?

-We usually make 6-ounce hamburger patties, and I find it helpful to use a small kitchen scale to get them all the same size.
+We usually make a 6-ounce burger patty, and I find it helpful to use a small kitchen scale to get them all the same size.
+When all the burgers are the same size, it’s much easier to cook them all to the same doneness.
+And before I put them on the grill, I let the meat mixture come to room temperature.

 Don’t cook the burgers until you are ready to eat them!